DMV Practice Tests in New YorkWritten Test Preparation Made Simple

 You will be questioned on traffic laws, safety rules, and road signs.

-On the actual written test you will have to answer 20 questions.
+On the actual written test, at the Department of Motor Vehicles, you will have to answer 20 questions.
 You will need to answer at least 14 questions correctly in order to pass the test.
 These questions will:

 - Be multiple-choice.